-- (a) revenue, including all tolls, taxes, imposts, rates, duties, fees, penalties, forfeitures, rents and dues and proceeds of sale and other receipts, from whatever sources arising, over which Parliament has the power of appropriation; - (b) money raised in circumstances from which it can be reasonably inferred that the Crown accepts ultimate liability in the case of default; and - (c) money raised in accordance with any enactment for a public purpose; - "public officer" has the meaning assigned to it by section 2 of the Public Service Act, Cap.
-29; - "public-private partnership" means an arrangement governed by a long term procurement contract between a procuring entity and a private party involving the designing, financing, building and operation of an infrastructure project or the provision of a service through the appropriate sharing of resources, risks and rewards; - "public procurement" or "procurement" means the acquisition of goods, works or services by a procuring entity; - "single-source procurement" means procurement initiated by soliciting one supplier; - "solicitation" means an invitation to tender or to submit quotations or proposals; - "solicitation document" means a document which sets out the terms and conditions of a procurement and is issued by a procuring entity to suppliers to guide their preparation and presentation of submissions; - "standstill period" means the period commencing with the date of dispatch of a successful tender notice pursuant to section 34(1) and ending with such date as a procuring entity determines in accordance with section 34(3) and (4);
+- whether or not it uses public money; - "proponent" means a person who submits an unsolicited proposal; - "Protocol" means the Protocol on Public Procurement for the Caribbean Community signed by Barbados on 27th February, 2019 at Basseterre, St. Kitts and Nevis, the text of which is set out in the First Schedule; - "public money" has the meaning assigned to it by section 2 of the Public Finance Management Act, 2019 (Act 2019-1); - "public officer" has the meaning assigned to it by section 2 of the Public Service Act, Cap.
+29; - "public-private partnership" means an arrangement governed by a long term procurement contract between a procuring entity and a private party involving the designing, financing, building and operation of an infrastructure project or the provision of a service through the appropriate sharing of resources, risks and rewards; - "public procurement" or "procurement" means the acquisition of goods, works or services by a procuring entity; - "single-source procurement" means procurement initiated by soliciting one supplier; - "solicitation" means an invitation to tender or to submit quotations or proposals; - "solicitation document" means a document which sets out the terms and conditions of a procurement and is issued by a procuring entity to suppliers to guide their preparation and presentation of submissions; - "standstill period" means the period commencing with the date of dispatch of a successful tender notice pursuant to section 34(1) and ending with such date as a procuring entity determines in accordance with section 34(3) and (4); - "state-owned enterprise" has the meaning assigned to it by section 2 of the Public Finance Management Act, 2019 (Act 2019-1);

-- "state-owned company" means a company that is wholly owned by the Crown or in respect of which the Crown owns the majority of the shares; - "statutory body" has the meaning assigned to it by section 2 of the Financial Management and Audit Act, Cap.
-5; - "submission" means a tender, quotation or proposal submitted by a supplier in response to a solicitation by a procuring entity; - "supplier" means a provider of goods, works or services; - "Suppliers Register" means the register referred to in section 65(1); - "tenders committee" means the General Tenders Committee, the Drug Tenders Committee or a special tenders committee established by or pursuant to section 7; - "tender security" means a security that a procuring entity requires from a supplier to secure the performance of an obligation relating to a matter referred to in section 21(1)(b) but, for the avoidance of doubt, does not include a security for the performance of a procurement contract; - "Tribunal" means the Public Procurement Tribunal established by section 8; - "undue influence" includes any form of pressure brought to bear by an official, elected or appointed, who is in a position either to provide a benefit to, or exact punishment against, any person involved in procurement activities or decisions.
+- "submission" means a tender, quotation or proposal submitted by a supplier in response to a solicitation by a procuring entity or an unsolicited proposal; - "supplier" means a provider of goods, works or services; - "Suppliers Register" means the register referred to in section 85(1); - "tenders committee" means the General Tenders Committee, the Drug Tenders Committee or a special tenders committee established by or pursuant to section 7: - "tender security" means a security that a procuring entity requires from a supplier to secure the performance of an obligation relating to a matter referred to in section 21(1)(b) but, for the avoidance of doubt, does not include a security for the performance of a procurement contract; - "Tribunal" means the Public Procurement Tribunal established by section 8; - "undue influence" includes any form of pressure brought to bear by an official, elected or appointed, who is in a position either to provide a benefit to, or exact punishment against, any person involved in procurement activities or decisions; - "unsolicited proposal" means a proposal for the supply of goods, works or services to a procuring entity, made to the entity otherwise than in response to a solicitation.